 You can open the huddle in a separate window by clicking on that sub-window icon:

-Now here you can add a topic, send messages/reactions, and a bunch of other stuff:
+Now here add a topic, send messages/reactions, and a bunch of other stuff:

 Conclusion

 To install Slack on Ubuntu there are four diverse methods which include using Ubuntu App Center, Slack deb file, Snap, and Flatpak package manager.
 If you are looking to install Slack via terminal then use the Snap package manager, otherwise using Ubuntu App Center is the best option.
-Now you can also do audio/video calls on Slack and share the screen for better communication.
+For better communication use the options like audio/video calls or screen share.